pantheon-systems/terminus-repository-plugin/README.md

 This Terminus plugin configure directs integration between individual Pantheon sites and individual GitHub repositories via [Pantheon's GitHub Application](https://docs.pantheon.io/github-application).
 This plugin will eventually handle direct integration with other Git providers, such as GitLab and Bitbucket.

-To set up the GitHub Application this plugin provides the command `repository:site:create` and a modified version of `env:deploy`.
+To set up the GitHub Application this plugin enhance the commands `site:create` and `env:deploy` with additional functionality.

 ## Installation